the-events-calendar/the-events-calendar/readme.txt

 * Fix - Prevent "too few arguments" on the settings page when a url contains percentage signs.
 [VE-111]
 * Fix - Correctly store Event Organizer meta when using the ORM.
 * Fix - Linked posts (Organizers and Venues) correctly check if the item selected is brand new or existing when edit link is empty.
 [TEC-3481]
+* Language - 1 new strings added, 112 updated, 0 fuzzied, and 1 obsoleted

 = [5.1.2.1] 2020-06-09 =